MicrosoftLearning/mslearn-knowledge-mining/Instructions/Labs/05-exercise-implement-enhancements-to-search-results.md

 In this exercise, you'll add a scoring profile to improve the relevance of search results.
 Then you'll use Azure AI Services to add Portuguese descriptions for all your hotels.

+This exercise should take approximately 25 minutes to complete.

 > **Note**
 >To complete this exercise, you will need a Microsoft Azure subscription.
 If you don't already have one, you can sign up for a free trial at [https://azure.com/free](https://azure.com/free?azure-portal=true).